meng3540/parallel-patterns-group-1/parallelScan/optimization-methods.md

 * Each block contains `SECTION_SIZE` threads.
 * Each thread processes one element of the array.

-The limitations of this approach lie in (1) the under-utilization of streaming processors (SMs) and (2) the inefficient handling of large arrays.
-A single block processes a maximum of `SECTION_SIZE` elements.
-If `SECTION_SIZE=32` and `arraySize=1,000,000`, then only 31,250 blocks are launched.
-Since modern GPUs have hundreds or thousands of CUDA cores across many SMs, a small number of blocks means some SMs remain idle or underloaded.
-Additionally, it makes handling large datasets (e.g., millions of elements) much more difficult because a large number of blocks are required.
-However, in this case, each block operates independently without collaborating with others beyond shared memory, which results in an extra computational step to merge partial sums from each block.
-Therefore, an optimal balance of thread count per block and total number of blocks is needed to ensure full GPU utilization.
+The main limitations of this approach are:

+1. Under-utilization of Streaming Multiprocessors (SMs): Modern GPUs have hundreds or even thousands of cores spread across multiple SMs.
+If we only launch a limited number of blocks, some SMs may remain idle or underused.
+For example, with SECTION_SIZE = 32 and arraySize = 1,000,000, we get only 31,250 blocks, which may not fully use all available SMs.

+2. Inefficient Handling of Large Arrays: Since each block processes only SECTION_SIZE elements, handling very large datasets requires launching a huge number of blocks.
+However, because these blocks operate independently, they do not share information beyond their own shared memory.
+This means an extra computation step is needed to merge the partial results from different blocks.

 ### Optimizing Memory Access